 We provide Information and Referral Services in the following ways:

 - By Phone: Call the office at 518-355-2191

 - In-Person: We are located in Schenectady at 433 State Street 4th Floor (Urban Co-Works)

 Outreach & Awareness

 The Autism Society of the Greater Capital Region has a strong commitment to promoting autism awareness and acceptance.
-You will find us out in the community sharing stories of the Autism Society’s work, and the challenges and joys of having autism and loving someone with autism.
+You will find us out in our community sharing stories of the people and families we support, and the challenges and joys of having autism and loving someone with autism.
 We also raise awareness online through our website, newsletter, and social media accounts, including Facebook, Twitter, Instagram, LinkedIn, and Pinterest